TRS-80: Floppy disk drives

 The first disk drives offered on the Model I were Shugart SA-400s which supported 35 tracks and was the sole 5 1/4-inch drive on the market in 1977–78.
 By 1979, other manufacturers began offering drives.
 Models 3/4/4P uses Tandon TM-100 40-track drives.
 The combination of 40 tracks and double density gives a capacity of 180 kilobytes per single-sided floppy disk.
 The use of index-sync means that a "flippy disk" requires a second index hole and write-enable notch.
 One could purchase factory-made "flippies".
 Some software publishers formatted one side for Apple systems and the other for the TRS-80.

-The usual method of connecting floppy drives involves setting the drive letter via jumper blocks on the drive controller board, but Tandy opted for a slightly more user-friendly technique where all four select pins on the drives are jumpered and the ribbon cable is missing the Drive Select line.
+The usual method of connecting floppy drives involves setting the drive number via jumper blocks on the drive controller board, but Tandy opted for a slightly more user-friendly technique where all four select pins on the drives are jumpered and the ribbon cable is missing the Drive Select line.
 Thus, the user does not need to worry about moving jumpers around depending on which position on the chain a drive was in.

 A standard flat floppy ribbon cable is usable on the Model I, in which case the drives is jumpered to their number on the chain, or even an IBM PC "twist" cable, which requires setting each drive number to 1, but only permits two drives on the chain.

 Although third-party DOSes allow the user to define virtually any floppy format wanted, the "lowest common denominator" format for TRS-80s is the baseline single-density, single-sided, 35-40 track format of the Model I.

 Third-party vendors like Aerocomp made available double-sided and 80 track 5 1/4-inch and later 3 1/2-inch floppy drives with up to 720 KB of storage each.
 These new drives are half-height and therefore require different or modified drive housings.